crosscon/context-based-auth-remote/README.md

 - `ML_MODEL_CHECKPOINT_PATH`: path to the checkpoint data of the trained machine learning model (must be mounted as a Docker volume); `e2e.pt` is provided in this repo
 - `ACCEPTANCE_THRESHOLD`: threshold for number of device to match between current environment and enrollment (e.g. 5 devices in enrollment, 3 matches found in current environment --> 0.6); float between 0 and 1

+More environment variables can be set for testing.
+See [here](#testing) for more details.

 How the volumes are mounted can be arbitrary as long as the environment variables are adjusted.
 You are advised to load them from a `.env` file.

 The required certificates and keys can be created using the provided `create_keys.py` script.
 Alternatively, OpenSSL can be used.